matt-harvey/tabulo/README.md

 ## Features

-* A [DRY interface](#configuring-columns) that relieves the developer of maintaining a correspondence between an array of column headers on the one hand, and an array of rows of cell values on the other
+* A [DRY interface](#configuring-columns): by being "column based", it is designed to spare the developer the burden of syncing the ordering within the header row with that of the body rows.
 * Set [fixed column widths](#fixed-column-widths), then either [wrap](#overflow-handling) or
   [truncate](#overflow-handling) the overflow.
 * Alternatively, [shrinkwrap](#shrinkwrap) the table so that each column is just wide enough for its contents.